Kitchen Extension: Natural Light and Storage

-Since it was such a small extension, we carefully considered how the new space would be used and how the circulation would work.
-To do this, we consulted heavily with our clients to arrange the kitchen so it suited their needs precisely.
+Since it was such a small extension, we had to be careful.
+We considered how the new space would be used and how the circulation would work.
+To do this, we consulted with our clients.
+We wanted a kitchen that really suited their needs.

 Due to the northern orientation, our goal was to open up as much of the space to the backyard as possible.
-This would maximise the amount of sunlight coming into the rooms in winter, increasing energy efficiency.
-We calculated the eave depth above these openings so that the rooms would also be shaded in the summertime.
+This would maximise the sun in winter, increasing energy efficiency.
+We calculated the eave depth above these openings so that the rooms would also have shade in summer.

 Operable doors/windows to open up or close down spaces as required – double glazed